mohamedattahri/rst/README.md

 ## Getting started

-The idea behind `rst` is to have endpoints and resources implementing interfaces to add features.
+The idea behind `rst` is to have endpoints and resources implement interfaces to add features.

 Endpoints can implement [Getter](#getter), [Poster](#poster), [Patcher](#patcher), [Putter](#putter) or [Deleter](#deleter) to respectively allow the `HEAD`/`GET`, `POST`, `PATCH`, `PUT`, and `DELETE` HTTP methods.